brendanjamesjoyce90-a11y/SIS-750-DATA-REPOSITORY/README.md

 If you're only using website, and you want to add files, go to add files, upload files (choose or drag n drop) Trick for reading an HTML (similar to README.md as a landing page) index.html is also a privelaged name
+You will also have to commit changes to any uploads.
+Same deal, people can view it

 ## Sequence to host an HTML
 Go to settings (every repo has settings)
 Down left hand side, `pages`
-You will also have to commit changes to any uploads.
-Same deal, people can view it
+then go `branch` = `main` then save